 Growers and Producers

-With the forthcoming legalization of cannabis for recreational use, cannabis is going to be big business.
-To meet the increasing demand, growers and producers will experience rapid growth, expanding operations, acquiring new facilities and hiring additional employees, which in turn may give rise to human resources issues.
-As the largest labour and employment firm in Canada, we can help your organization manage these issues, growing with you.
+With the legalization of cannabis for recreational use, cannabis is big business.
+To meet the increasing demand, growers and producers experience rapid growth, expanding operations, acquiring new facilities and hiring additional employees, which in turn may give rise to human resources issues.
+As one of Canada’s leading labour and employment law firms, we can help your organization manage these issues.
 Our assistance includes:

-- Drafting, structuring and reviewing employment contacts and policies
+- drafting, structuring and reviewing employment contracts and policies

-- Advising on minimum standards legislation compliance (e.g. hours of work and eating periods, overtime pay, public holidays and leaves of absence)
+- advising on minimum standards legislation compliance (hours of work and eating periods, overtime pay, public holidays and leaves of absence)

 Cannabis in the Workplace: Workplace Policy

-In light of the upcoming legalization of recreational cannabis, it is critical that employers review all current policies to determine whether revisions are required.
 In this video, Jacqueline Luksha reviews key features of a Drug and Alcohol policy related to cannabis in the workplace.
 She also discusses the importance of training regarding cannabis use, and touches on policies dealing with accommodation requests.
 Note that this video was made before the Ontario Government introduced Bill 36, the Cannabis Statute Law Amendment Act, 2018.
-See our update reviewing that Bill.
+See our update reviewing that bill.